Can You Share Apple Fitness or Apple Watch Workouts With Android Friends?

 Can Apple Health talk to Health Connect directly?

-No. They are competitors.
-You need an intermediary app installed on both phones to translate and display the data.
+No. Apple Health and Health Connect do not sync directly with each other.
+Mixed iPhone and Android groups need an intermediary app installed on both phones to translate and display the workout data.

 Is there a friends-only alternative to Strava?